srijken/web-www-v2/content/_index.en.md

 ---
 title: Home
 opener: A watchful eye in the digital world
-intro: We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
+intro: "We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
+We have a global reach, but do it Dutch style: open, honest, collaborative, and for free."
 fold:
   showcase: /newsroom/articles/test-article-with-image
   received: Received an E-mail from us?
 Don’t worry!
 Learn more here.